rust-lang/book/src/ch08-02-strings.md

 s1.push_str(&s2);
 ```

-The `push` method is defined to take a single character as an argument and add
+The `push` method is defined to have a single character as a parameter and add
 it to the `String`:

 ```rust